bnhovde/ES2015-talk/README.md

 This is the agenda.
 I'm first gonna talk about the state of JavaScript in 2016.

-The biggest part of the talk will be going through the new features.
+The biggest part of the talk will be going through ES6 and the new features.

 > [list of features]